simvue-io/docs/docs/tutorial/analysis.md

 client = Client()
 ```
-For the next part of the tutorial to make sense, make sure that you have ran the full code example given in the final part of the `Tracking & Monitoring` section of the tutorial at least once.
+For the next part of the tutorial to make sense, make sure that you have run the full code example given in the final part of the `Tracking & Monitoring` section of the tutorial at least once.

 ## Retrieving Runs
 To retrieve a single run which we know the name of, we can use the method `get_run()` of the Client class.
-If you log into the UI and choose one of your recent runs, and simply run `client.get_run(<name of run>)`, you will see that you get a dictionary of information returned to you such as the name, status, folder, and the timestamps of when it was created, started and completed.
+If you log into the UI and choose one of your recent runs, and simply run `client.get_run(<name of run>)`, you will see that you get a dictionary of information returned to you such as the run's name, status, folder, and more.
 You can also enable the optional parameters `tags=True` or `metadata=True` to retrieve the tags and metadata asociated with the run.

-However, what if we don't know the exact name of our run, or we want to retrieve multiple runs at once?
-We can instead use the `get_runs()` method, which allows us to specify filters to use to find our set of runs.
+However what if we don't know the exact name of our run, or we want to retrieve multiple runs at once?
+We can instead use the `get_runs()` method, which allows us to apply filters to find our set of runs.
 In our case, we will want to look for any runs stored in the `/rand_nums` folder, which have the tags `completed` and `v1`:

 ``` py
 from simvue import Client